 Alcohol Addiction in the Workplace can be so very dangerous.
 A drug-free workplace is not truly “drug-free” unless it is free from the adverse effects of alcohol abuse, too.

-One of the major problems with Alcohol in the Workplace is Alcohol is a depressant that affects the central nervous system, slowing the body’s vital functions.
+One of the major problems with Alcohol Addiction in the Workplace is Alcohol is a depressant that affects the central nervous system, slowing the body’s vital functions.
 That will start you thinking.

 Some of the other effects of alcohol include: